mumble-voip/mumble-www/content/downloads.md

 </div>

+Instructions on [verifying GPG signatures of Mumble downloads](https://github.com/mumble-voip/mumble-gpg-signatures/blob/master/gpg.txt) can be found in the linked document.

 ## Development snapshots

 Development snapshots contain unreleased features and changes that will eventually be available in the next stable release.
 Please report any problems you encounter on our issue tracker.